tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- use factorization to ensure repeated variables are inhabitable in upper, LeastFP
-    - see `test_max_subtyping_fail` where (A, A) <: LFP ... subproblem is reached
-- add inhabitable check when learning single variable upper bound
 - update inhabitable check to be sound
 - disable extrusion for now
 - develop example where extrusion is necessary